sohamdodia/extractify/backend/README.md

 - Can write middleware which except multiple middleware as arguments and resolve them
 - API for removing file
 - APIs are open, can add authentication
+- helpers.js => bucket can be taken from constants file.